 Many dream of having a life-size golf simulator setup in their home, so they can play their favourite golf courses or practice on the range day or night, rain or shine, any time of the year.

 But many don’t give much thought to the projector, which projects the ball flight and simulation onto the screen.
-Projectors that are low-quality, produce a dark image, or are a hassle to set up can ruin the experience.
+Projectors that are low-quality, produce a weak image, or are a hassle to set up can ruin the experience.

 Without a good projector, you won’t be able to realize the full potential of your simulator.